enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 Please note that if your JQM deployment has multiple engines, it is not necessary to import the file on each node - only once is enough
 (all nodes share the same configuration).
 However, the jar file must obviously still be present on the nodes that will run it.

+Also, jmq.ps1 or jqm.sh scripts have an "allxml" option that will reimport all xml found under JQM_ROOT/jobs and subdirectories.